Observed Trends in FRB Population and Bi-modality in their Peak Luminosity Density Distribution: Basic Framework

-The brightness temperatures of FRBs are estimated to be very high, $(T_b)_{FRB} \gtrsim 10^{36}\ {}^\circ$K~(\cite{36},\cite{37}).
-From special relativity and causality arguments, it follows that the FRB emission region has a size $l_{em} $ satisfying the constraint $l_{em} \lesssim c \Delta t $ so that the brightness temperature of the source in its rest frame is given by~(\cite{38},\cite{12}),
+There is strong evidence that brightness temperatures of FRBs are very high, $(T_b)_{FRB} \gtrsim 10^{36}\ {}^\circ$K~(\cite{36},\cite{37}).
+In what ensues, we will consider the rest frame brightness temperature of a FRB (derived first by ~\cite{38}, in a somewhat different manner), for which the emission region has a radial size $\sim l_{em} $.
+The brightness temperature corresponding to the rest frame frequency $\nu $ is given by,